The-Migus-Group/authentication-panel/oidc-authentication.md

 The basic authentication and authorization flow is as follows:

-1. The client requests a non-public resource from the RS.
+1. The Client requests a non-public resource from the RS.
-2. The RS returns a 401 with a `WWW-Authenticate` HTTP header containing parameters that inform the client that a DPoP-bound Access Token is required.
+2. The RS returns a 401 with a `WWW-Authenticate` HTTP header containing parameters that inform the Client that a DPoP-bound Access Token is required.
 3. The Client presents its Client ID to the IdP and requests an Authorization Code.
 4. The Client presents the Authorization Code and a DPoP proof, to the Token Endpoint.
 5. The Token Endpoint returns a DPoP-bound Access Token and OIDC ID Token, to the Client.
-6. The client presents the DPoP-bound Access Token and DPoP proof, to the RS.
+6. The Client presents the DPoP-bound Access Token and DPoP proof, to the RS.
 7. The RS gets the public key from the IdP and uses it to validate the DPoP proof and Access Token.

 # Client Identifiers

-OAuth and OIDC require the client application to identify itself to the IdP and RS by presenting a [client identifier](https://tools.ietf.org/html/rfc6749#section-2.2) (`client_id`).
+OAuth and OIDC require the Client application to identify itself to the IdP and RS by presenting a [client identifier](https://tools.ietf.org/html/rfc6749#section-2.2) (`client_id`).
 Below are three supported methods of establishing a `client_id`.

 ## WebID Document

-A client MAY use its WebID as the client identifier.
+A Client MAY use its WebID as the client identifier.

 When using this method, the WebID document MUST include the `solid:oidcRegistration` property.
 This property and the RDF object MUST be a JSON serialization of an OIDC client registration, using the definition of client registration metadata from \[[RFC7591](https://tools.ietf.org/html/rfc7591)\].
-A client WebID SHOULD only list a single registration.
+A Client WebID SHOULD only list a single registration.

-If an IdP supports client WebID negotiation, it MUST dereference the client's WebID document and MUST match any client-supplied parameters with the values in the client's WebID document.
-For example, the `redirect_uri` provided by a client MUST be included in the registration `redirect_uris` list.
+If an IdP supports Client WebID negotiation, it MUST dereference the Client's WebID document and MUST match any Client-supplied parameters with the values in the Client's WebID document.
+For example, the `redirect_uri` provided by a Client MUST be included in the registration `redirect_uris` list.

-A successfully created Access Token MUST include the client's WebID in the `client_id` claim.
+A successfully created Access Token MUST include the Client's WebID in the `client_id` claim.

-An example de-refenced document (as [Turtle](https://www.w3.org/TR/turtle/)) for the client WebID:
+An example de-refenced document (as [Turtle](https://www.w3.org/TR/turtle/)) for the Client WebID:
 `https://app.example/webid#id`

 ```